BowlerHatLLC/asconfigc/README.md

 	Print the version of `asconfigc`.

+## Made with Apache FlexJS

+The source code for the `asconfigc` utility is written in ActionScript.
+That's right, a utility that runs on Node.js — written in ActionScript and compiled with Apache FlexJS.
+Pretty cool, right?

 ## Support this project

 Want to see more ActionScript transpiler tools and utilities like `asconfigc`?
 How about in-depth articles and step-by-step video tutorials that teach you how to use ActionScript with libraries like jQuery, CreateJS, and Pixi.js?
 Please [become a patron](http://patreon.com/josht) and support the next generation of ActionScript development on the web -- without a plugin!